Close-up of a stylish diamond ring on a minimalist white background, highlighting diamond quality and the 4Cs

 7. Are “Hearts & Arrows” a Sign of a Good Diamond?

-Hearts & Arrows is not a special cut—it’s a pattern that appears in a precise standard round cut.
-Seeing it doesn’t automatically mean the cut is excellent.
-Proper proportions of table and pavilion allow you to see eight arrows on top and eight hearts on the bottom with a viewing tool.
+Hearts & Arrows is not a special cut—it’s a precise pattern that appears in an extremely well-proportioned Round Brilliant Cut.
+Seeing it doesn’t automatically mean the cut is excellent; it requires proper proportions of the table and pavilion to allow you to see eight arrows on top and eight hearts on the bottom with a viewing tool.

 An explanatory diagram of a Hearts and Arrows diamond, showing the symmetrical pattern of eight hearts from the pavilion and eight arrows from the crown, which signifies an exceptional cut.